 Instructions

-For the Shell
+For the Shells:

 - Line two large baking pans with parchment paper or Silpat mats.